Photos of the blue supermoon show August's rare lunar phenomenon light up the night

 rose into the sky.
 August supermoon blue moon

-The first of 2024's four consecutive supermoons, the blue moon will reach peak illumination on Monday and will shine brightly through Wednesday.
+The first of 2024's four consecutive supermoons, the blue moon - also known as the Sturgeon Moon - will reach peak illumination on Monday and shine brightly through Wednesday.

 According to